Arizona Arson Laws

 Arson is a serious offense in most states, and Arizona is no exception.
 Specifically, arson is a felony in the state, and is defined as the crime that occurs when a person knowingly and deliberately damages a structure, property or wild land area by knowingly causing a fire or explosion.
 For example, someone can be convicted of arson if they purposely cause an explosion or start a fire that ends up damaging another person's property or structure, or if they purposely set fire to their own property or structure in order to collect proceeds from an insurance claim, for example.

 Other types of arson crimes include reckless burning, arson of an occupied structure, and arson of an occupied jail or prison facility.
-In general, reckless burning is commited when a person recklessly causes a fire or explosion which results in damage to an occupied structure, just a structure, wildland or property.
+In general, reckless burning is committed when a person recklessly causes a fire or explosion which results in damage to an occupied structure, just a structure, wildland or property.
 On the other hand, a person commits arson of an occupied structure by knowingly and unlawfully damaging an occupied structure by knowingly causing a fire or explosion.
 Similarly, a person commits arson of an occupied jail or prison facility by knowingly causing a fire or explosion that results in physical damage to a jail or prison facility.

 Arizona Arson Laws at a Glance